 Did you know that approximately half of all household waste is organic.

 Some good reasons why you should have a worm farm:

 - they turn waste material into a rich soil supplement for the garden

 - this rich supplement is one of the best soil conditioners

 - worms process waste food really quickly

-- quality and quantity of your fruit, vegetables and flowers will be exceptional
+- quality and quantity of your fruit, vegetables and flowers treated with worm material will be exceptional.

-- Make the bedding (torn up card board, strips of newspaper, straw or leaves)
+- Make the ‘bedding’ of torn up cardboard, strips of newspaper, straw or leaves.

-- Cover the worm bed(sprinkle lime every couple of weeks to avoid acid build up)
+- Cover the worm bed.
+Sprinkle with lime every couple of weeks to avoid acid build up.

 - oily food

 - vinegar / salad dressings

 Feeding your worms is a once a week bonding time.
 You gather the worm “tea” and magic castings for your garden and you flush the worm farm with one bucket of clean water.
 Add finely chopped kitchen waste and honour these wriggling hard working creatures with some gourmet food .